Applications are open for the Eco-Roof Incentive Program.

 SAG will equal the cost of the structural assessment or $1,000.00 (whichever is less).

-If proceeding with green roof project, the SAG amount will be added to the green roof grant payment and dispersed as one total amount:
+If proceeding with the green roof project, the SAG amount will be added to the green roof grant payment and dispersed as one total amount:

 SAG amount + Green roof incentive amount = Total grant amount